Dangers Flies Bring to Homes in Illinois & Iowa

 Dangers: Though not dangerous to humans, these flies multiply quickly and can be a nightmare to try to eliminate from a home.

-This fly grows to be around 1/16 to ⅛ of an inch in length and it is dark brown, black or yellow in color.
-A phorid fly sports an arched thorax that gives it a humpbacked look.
+This fly grows to be around 1/16 to 1/8 of an inch in length and it is dark brown, black, or yellow in color.
+A phorid fly has an arched thorax that gives it a humpbacked look.

 Dangers: The presence of these flies in a home may be an indicator of a water leak behind walls or under the foundation.
 Since these flies love feeding on decaying matter and "sludge" that builds up inside drains, they are a high risk for contaminating foods and surfaces.